 The glossary is intended to be used from Swedish into English, but it is, of course, possible to search from English to Swedish as well.
 The glossary is however based on the Swedish concepts, and any comments are in Swedish only.

 Titles at SLU

 The Division of Human Resources is responsible for maintaining the list of titles for SLU staff.
 If you need the translation of a title, you can use the pdf version of the list.

 The easiest way to find out the name of a department or division is to use 'Search employee' on the staff web.
 Write the Swedish or English name in the Department/division/unit field and when the search result is displayed, switch languages.

 Dictionary of the Swedish Council for Higher Education

-The Swedish-English dictionary of the Swedish Council for Higher Education covers a number of concepts in higher education.
+The Swedish-English dictionary of the Swedish Council for Higher Education covers several concepts in higher education.
 Unless the SLU glossary has a different translation, use the translations proposed in this dictionary.
 Most entries from the dictionary are also included in the SLU glossary.

 Joint Group for Swedish Life Sciences Terminology

-The Joint Group for Swedish Life Sciences Terminology (Svenska biotermgruppen, information in Swedish only) is a network set up in order to coordinate Swedish terminology within life sciences such as biotechnology, molecular biology and genetics.
+The Joint Group for Swedish Life Sciences Terminology (Svenska biotermgruppen, information in Swedish only) is a network set up to coordinate Swedish terminology within life sciences such as biotechnology, molecular biology and genetics.
 The network consists of scientists, journalists and terminologists.
-Their concept definitions and term recommendations are available on their web site, and these resources are also available through the Termado app which can be downloaded from Google Playstore or the App Store free of charge.
+Their concept definitions and term recommendations are available on their website, and these resources are also available through the Termado app which can be downloaded from Google Playstore or the App Store free of charge.